SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Organizations.md

 ![Header bar](~/user-guide/images/Organizations_Header_Bar.png)

 - The *Overview* tab provides a **snapshot of key metrics**, including the most prominent organization categories, the top 5 organizations with the most members, the number of organizations, deprecated organizations, and drafts, and the five most recently added organizations.
-This tab gives you a quick view of aggregated organizational data at a glance.
+This tab gives you a quick view of aggregated organizational data.

   ![Overview page](~/user-guide/images/PO_Organizations_Overview_Example.png)